aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Dropplet.md

 # Dropplet
-A water dropple that can be frozen by Leif's Freeze which then turns it into an ice cube that can be moved by launching it using Kabbu's Horn Slash.
+A water dropplet that can be frozen by Leif's Freeze which then turns it into an ice cube that can be moved by launching it using Kabbu's Horn Slash.
 The push velocity vector when launched is configurable and the object also supports many optional features, see the data array definition for details.

 ## Data Arrays
 - `data[0]`: The time interval in frames between main Updates where the ice cube and dropplet are managed.
 This allows to throttle those updates